 Study reveals that approximately 40 million Americans suffer from sleep disorders.
-The figure could even be higher during the summer; high temperatures and increased daylight might interfere with your sleep pattern That can potentially lead to anxiety and can even disturb your mental health.
+Many of these people don’t realise they have one, until they become so deprived and unwell that they turn to professionals like Gwinnett Sleep to help them out.
+The figure of these sufferers could even be higher during the summer; high temperatures and increased daylight might interfere with your sleep pattern That can potentially lead to anxiety and can even disturb your mental health.
 We discussed tossing and turning all night previously which you should check out if you like to learn more.

 Well, moving on below are some excellent tips to take care of yourself and sleep better during this summer time.

 Delayed sunsets, high temperatures, and dehydration are not uncommon during the summer, all of which are notorious culprits for insomnia.
 With that said, you can put this problem to rest by drinking loads of water during the day to keep your body hydrated and cool for extended periods.

 Ideally, consider consuming six to eight glasses of water every day.
 However, you should remember that drinking too much water just before retiring to bed could cost you countless visits to the toilet at night.
 Frequenting the washroom might interfere with your sleep, rendering your efforts to achieve an undisrupted slumber futile.

 Keep Your Body Cool and Eliminate Excess Humidity

 Another technique for cooling off your body involves showering several times a day, including in the evening just before retiring to bed.
 Taking a bath not only cools your body but also cleans away dust and sweat; these contribute to poor sleeping habits significantly.